Broker Resources

 If we wish to disclose an Individual’s personal information for a purpose that has not previously been consented to, we will ask for the Individual’s consent before disclosing their personal information for that purpose, unless we are permitted or required by law to disclose this information without consent.

-Sharing Personal Information
+10. Sharing Personal Information

 We may also share Individual’s personal information with certain of our business partners who provide us with products and services in the course of our business with the Individual.

-Keeping Personal Information Accurate
+11. Keeping Personal Information Accurate

 We are committed to maintaining the accuracy of Individual’s personal information for as long as it is being used for the purposes set out in this Policy and we will take reasonable steps to ensure that your personal information is accurate.
 An Individual can play an active role in keeping us up-to- date, and we will ask Individuals to update us if any of their personal information changes.
 Prompt notification by the Individual of any changes, for example, to the Individual’s address or direct contact information, will help us provide the Individual with the best possible service.
 We will update Individuals’ personal information only if it is necessary for us to do so to fulfill the purposes for which the information was collected.

-Individuals are always free, upon review of their personal information, to request amendments be made under the terms set out in this Policy.
-If the request is reasonable, we will make the amendment as soon as we reasonably can and will notify any third party to which we have disclosed this information of the amendment.
+Contact – Questions or Concerns”.
+If the request is reasonable, we will make the amendment as soon as we reasonably can in accordance with Applicable Privacy Laws, and will notify any third party to which we have disclosed this information of the amendment.

-Safeguarding of Personal Information
+12. Safeguarding of Personal Information

 We use appropriate safeguards to secure and protect personal information that is in our custody and/or control.
 We use physical, technical, and procedural safeguards that are appropriate to the sensitivity of the personal information in question.
 We ensure that we have comprehensive security controls and other safeguards to protect against unauthorized use, alteration, duplication, destruction, disclosure, loss or theft of, or unauthorized access to Individuals’ personal information.